tedneward/ProfBlog/content/patterns/creational/ConstructorFunction/java.md

     }
 ````

-Even were this field declared "private", the Java developer need only call
-"setAccessible(true)" to gain access.
-(This will trigger a security check within
-the Java runtime security permissions system, but that will only ever have an effect
-if the JVM is running with Permissions "turned on", a la via the securitymanager
-system property.)
-Moving this code over to using Closure-based State will not eliminate
-the ability to find the field entirely, but will at least make it more difficult to
-chase down.
-However, doing this now runs into Java's "final or effectively final"
-requirement, in that enclosed bound variables (such as "total") need to be either
-final or "effectively final" (i.e., unmodified):
+Even were this field declared "private", the Java developer need only call `setAccessible(true)` to gain access.
+(This will trigger a security check within the Java runtime security permissions system, but that will only ever have an effect if the JVM is running with Permissions "turned on", a la via the securitymanager system property.)
+Moving this code over to using Closure-based State will not eliminate the ability to find the field entirely, but will at least make it more difficult to chase down.
+However, doing this now runs into Java's "final or effectively final" requirement, in that enclosed bound variables (such as "total") need to be either final or "effectively final" (i.e., unmodified):

 ````java
     public static void main(String[] args) throws Exception {